John Jay (builder): Memorial to the life of Jay

-A memorial monument to John Jay, which is (grade 2 listed by English Heritage), stands on the west side of Dr Watts' Walk (the central southern path) in Abney Park Cemetery, Stoke Newington and is said to have been carved in his own workshop, possibly by his own hand.
-It is a highly ornamented white marble sarcophagus with moulded cover, lions' feet and rich acanthus decoration to the corners.
-Many of his station buildings still exist, and are also listed by English Heritage.
+A memorial monument to John Jay, which is (grade 2 listed by English Heritage), stands on the west side of Dr. Watts' Walk (the central southern path) in Abney Park Cemetery, Stoke Newington, and is said to have been carved in his own workshop, possibly by his own hand.
+It is a highly ornamented white marble sarcophagus with moulded cover, lions' feet, and rich acanthus decoration in the corners.
+Many of his station buildings still exist and are listed by English Heritage.